Temsirolimus is used to treat kidney (renal) cancer that has spread and previously treated mantle cell lymphoma.

-You may notice that you have pain in your muscles, joints and back.
+You may notice that you have back pain, sore muscles and joints.
 Let your doctor know if you get these side effects, as they can prescribe painkillers.

 Temsirolimus can cause sleeplessness (insomnia) in some people.
-If this is a problem discuss it with your doctor or specialist nurse.
+If you are finding it difficult to sleep, talk to your doctor or specialist nurse.

 Back to top

-Other medicines Some medicines can interact with temsirolimus and may make it less effective.
-Tell your doctor about any medicines you're taking, including non-prescribed drugs such as complementary therapies and herbal drugs.
-Avoid taking St John’s wort, eating grapefruit or drinking grapefruit juice while having temsirolimus.
+Some medicines can interact with temsirolimus.
+This includes medicines you can buy in a shop or chemist.
+Tell your doctor about any medicines you're taking, including ones you can buy for yourself, complementary therapies, vitamins and herbal drugs.
+You should also avoid eating grapefruit or drinking grapefruit juice while having temsirolimus.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you are having treatment with temsirolimus.
-You should tell them the name of your cancer specialist so they can ask for advice.
+If you need to go into hospital for a reason not related to your cancer, always tell the doctors and nurses looking after you that you are having treatment with temsirolimus.
+You should tell them the name of your cancer specialist so they can ask them for advice.